phi42/ad-plugin-NetArchTest/README.md

   }
   ```

-  Regex targets are **not** supported on `must (not) depend on` rules — NetArchTest offers no regex-aware dependency method.
+  Regex targets are **not** supported on `must (not) depend on` rules.
+NetArchTest offers no regex-aware dependency method.
 The plugin returns a compile error in that case.
 - **More specific literal prefix.** `"MyApp.Infrastructure.Persistence"` does not match `"MyApp.Infrastructure.Configuration"`.
 - **Excludes.** List sub-namespaces you do not want to match as `exclude` clauses on the rule; they are emitted as `DoNotResideInNamespace(...)` (or the `*Matching` variant when the exclude value is itself regex-prefixed).